pymor/pymor/docs/source/environment.rst

     If set, |VectorArray|, |Operator| and related fixtures only use external solver backends.

+.. envvar:: PYMOR_FORCE_JUPYTER

+    If set, forces pyMOR to believe that it is running in a Jupyter environment even though automatic detection in
+    :func:`~pymor.core.config.is_jupyter` failed.

 .. envvar:: PYMOR_HYPOTHESIS_PROFILE

     Controls which profile the hypothesis pytest plugin uses to execute our